NabaviLab/VarSimLab/docs/source/user-guide.rst

 error parameters:
   arguments to adjust tumor error generation

-  -cnv CNV              percent of total input to be incorporated into a CNV.
+  -cnv                  percent of total input to be incorporated into a CNV.
                         Values from 0 to 100.
 4 would signify 4 percent of
-                        input should be included in CNVs -cnv_min_size CNV_MIN_SIZE
+                        input should be included in CNVs -cnv_min_size
-                        minimum size of CNVs -cnv_max_size CNV_MAX_SIZE
+                        minimum size of CNVs -cnv_max_size
                         CNV_max_size
-  -snp SNP              percent of total input to be turned into SNPs.
+  -snp                  percent of total input to be turned into SNPs.
 Values
                         from 0 to 100.
 A value of 5 indicates 5 percent of
-                        genome should be turned into SNPs -indel INDEL          percent of total input to be included in INDELS. values from 0 to 100, a value of 1 indicates 1 percent of the genome should be included in indels
+                        genome should be turned into SNPs -indel                percent of total input to be included in INDELS. values from 0 to 100, a value of 1 indicates 1 percent of the genome should be included in indels